handwerkerd/tedana/docs/building_decision_trees.rst

 Currently, the only exception is "manual_classify" which uses "new_classification" to designate the new component classification and "tag" (optional) to designate which classification tag to apply.

-There are several optional parameters in every decision tree function:
+There are several optional parameters (to include within "kwargs") in every decision tree function:

 - custom_node_label: A brief label for what happens in this node that can be used in a decision tree summary table or flow chart.
 If custom_node_label is not not defined, then each function has default descriptive text.
 - log_extra_report, log_extra_info: Text for each function call is automatically placed in the logger output.
 In addition to that text, the text in these these strings will also be included in the logger with the report or info codes respectively.
 These might be useful to give a narrative explanation of why a step was parameterized a certain way.
 - only_used_metrics: If true, this function will only return the names of the component table metrics that will be used when this function is fully run.
 This can be used to identify all used metrics before running the decision tree.

+"_comments" can be used to add a longer explanation about what a node is doing.
+This will not be logged anywhere except in the tree, but may be useful to make sure the purpose of a given node is clear.

 ********************************
 Key parts of selection functions